 Making a referral to Help Me Grow is the first and easy step for parents who have questions or concerns about their infant or child.
 One referral to Help Me Grow opens the door to many programs that support families including Early Intervention, Home Visiting, Moms and Babies First.

 If you are not the child’s parent, you may still make a referral.
 Help Me Grow will first contact the child’s parent before proceeding.
-Click Here to complete the referral form.
+A referral form can be completed on the Ohio Department of Health website.

 In January of 2017, Senate Bill 332 established Help Me Grow as Ohio’s evidenced-based parent support program that encourages early prenatal and well-baby care, as well as parenting education to promote the comprehensive health and development of children.
 Additionally, the legislation required Help Me Grow to utilize only evidence-based or innovative, or promising home visiting models to accomplish the following goals: